DataScienceSpecialization/courses/06_StatisticalInference/01_03_Expectations/index.md

 ## The variance

-- The variance of a random variable is a measure of {\em spread}
+- The variance of a random variable is a measure of *spread*
 - If $X$ is a random variable with mean $\mu$, the variance of $X$ is defined as

 $$